Law clerks honored for service to Court

 The Supreme Court's law clerks for the 2020-2021 term were recognized for their work on behalf of the Court at a July 21 luncheon.
-Logan Carpenter, Alexandra Carthew, Erica Hovey, Matthew Keller and Katelyn Krabbenhoft began their work with the Court on August 1, 2020.
+Clerks (left to right in photo) Katelyn Krabbenhoft, Mathew Keller, Erica Hovey, Logan Carpenter and Alexandra Carthew began their work with the Court on August 1, 2020.

 EIN Presswire's priority is source transparency.
 We do not allow opaque clients, and our editors try to be careful about weeding out false and misleading content.